Civil Engineering Study 87-2

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Parks, M. Brad and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels structural behavior of members consisting of flat and curved elements" (1987).
-Center for Cold-Formed Steel Structures Library.
-Paper 38.
+CCFSS Library (1939 - present).
+38.